StatsGary/FeatureTerminatoR/README.md

 ## Learn How To Use The Package
 To learn how to use the package, go specifically to the associated [vignette](https://rpubs.com/StatsGary/FeatureTerminatoR) to learn how to work with the tool.
 This will show you the inbuilt functionality for feature engineering and how to use the package.

+## Code of Conduct

+Please note that the FeatureTerminatoR project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.